'Out of Control'. Feb 2026.

 Verge of the Playoffs…

-Now, the verge of a relegation spot..
+Now in a relegation spot..

 Of course, with financial issues abounding and a tightrope of FFP rules needed astriding and when you sell your best and fill the gaps with less, it was always going to be a tricky season..